rosensilva/ballerina-samples/ballerina-swagger/README.md

 ## <a name="what-you-build"></a>  What you'll build
 You'll build an RESTful web service using an already existing OpenAPI specification.
-We will use the OpenAPI / Swagger specification of a pet store RESTful API.
+We will use the OpenAPI / Swagger specification of a pet store RESTful service.
 The pet store web service supports the following operations,
 * Add new pets to the pet store via HTTP POST method
 * Retrieve existing pet details from the pet store via HTTP GET method
 * Update existing pet data in the pet store via HTTP PUT method
 * Delete existing pet data from the pet store via HTTP DELETE method

 Please refer to the following scenario diagram to understand the complete end-to-end scenario of the pet store web application.

 ![alt text](https://github.com/rosensilva/ballerina-samples/blob/master/ballerina-swagger/images/ballerina_swagger_scenario.jpg)